 Population African- American Hispanic Other White

-Non-Charter Career Centers 28% 30% 4% 38%
+Non-Charter Career Centers 29% 28% 4% 39%

-Charter Career Centers 15% 10% 3% 72%
+Charter Career Centers 16% 10% 3% 71%

 Race/ethnicity distribution at the public career technical centers and charter technical career centers are more likely reflective of the centers' locations than the centers' recruiting efforts.
 Specifically, the large Hispanic population in South Florida influences the statewide numbers.
 The charter technical career centers' mid-Florida locations result in a smaller percentage of Hispanic students and an increase in other ethnic groups' percentages.
 The remainder of this section will compare the charter technical career centers' race/ethnicity distributions to the corresponding K-12 distributions in each center's service area to make valid comparisons.

-Table 12 (below) shows the percentage of ATC students who were White (73 percent) was nine percentage points higher than among Flagler and Volusia K-12 public schools (64 percent) while the percentage of African-American students (6 percent) was nine percentage points lower.
+Table 10 shows the percentage of ATC students who were White (74 percent) was nine percentage points higher than among Flagler and Volusia K-12 public schools (62 percent) while the percentage of African-American students (4 percent) was 11 percentage points lower.
+However, the numbers posted by ATC are incomplete because it only includes race/ethnicity data for its 23 adult, PSAV, and CWE students.
+It does not include race/ethnicity for its 170 college degree program students.

-Table 12 Race/ethnicity distribution at Advanced Technology College
+Table 10Race/Ethnicity Distribution at Advanced Technology College

-Population African- American Hispanic Other White Advanced Technology College 6% 15% 6% 73% Flagler & Volusia County K-12 Students 15% 15% 7% 64%
+Population African- American Hispanic Other White Advanced Technology College 4% 17% 4% 74% Flagler & Volusia County K-12 Students 15% 16% 7% 62%

-Table 13 (below) reveals that FCTCs race/ethnicity distribution was very similar to that of the districts that the institution serves.
-White students represented 74 percent of FCTCs enrollment and 75 percent of the K-12 students at the districts which FCTC serves.
-The largest percentage difference was in African-American students, which was five percentage points higher at FCTC (18 percent) than at the K-12 districts (13 percent) that FCTC serves.
-The Hispanic proportion was 5 percent for FCTCs students and 7 percent for K-12 students in FCTCs service area.
+Table 11 reveals that FCTC's race/ethnicity distribution was very similar to that of the three districts that the institution serves.
+White students represented 73 percent of FCTC's enrollment and 74 percent of the K-12 students in those districts.
+The largest percentage difference was in African-American students, which was seven percentage points higher at FCTC (20 percent) than at the K-12 districts (13 percent).
+The Hispanic proportion was 5 percent for FCTCs students and 7 percent for K-12 students in FCTC's service area.

-Table 13 Race/ethnicity distribution at First Coast Technical College
+Table 11 Race/Ethnicity Distribution at First Coast Technical College

-Population African- American Hispanic Other White First Coast Technical College 18% 5% 3% 74% Clay, Putnam, & St. John's K-12 Students 13% 7% 6% 75%
+Population African- American Hispanic Other White First Coast Technical College 20% 5% 3% 73% Clay, Putnam & St. Johns County K-12 Students 13% 7% 6% 74%

-Table 14 (below) reveals that LTCs White students represented a larger percentage (71 percent) of total enrollment than among Lake County schools (62 percent).
-Lake Technical Center's minority enrollment lagged three percentage points behind that of Lake County's K-12 population.
+Table 12 reveals that LTC's White students represented a higher percentage (70 percent) of total enrollment than among Lake County schools (60 percent).
+Lake Technical Center's minority enrollment was three to four percent less than that of Lake County's K-12 population for each of the three minority populations.

-Table 14 Race/ethnicity distribution at Lake Technical Center
+Table 12Race/Ethnicity Distribution at Lake Technical Center

 Population African- American Hispanic Other White

-Lake Technical Center 13% 14% 2% 71%
+Lake Technical Center 13% 14% 3% 70%

-Lake County K-12 Students 16% 17% 5% 62%
+Lake County K-12 Students 16% 18% 6% 60%